djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

-If a candidate was not able to complete the technical screen, or if there were any behavioral red flags, we explained to them why they would not be continuing through the interview process and thanked them for their time.
+If a candidate was not able to complete the technical screen, or if there were any behavioral red flags, we explained to them why they would not be continuing to the next step and thanked them for their time.

 If a candidate successfully completed the exercise and would be continuing, then we walked through what the rest of the interview process would look like